How to grow Marijuana Indoors

 Both males and females have buds. they look differently.

 Females are whitish hairs, males are hanging balls.

 You must remove males once you have identified them.
 Because they will pollinate the females.
 And then the ladies won’t produce as much yield anymore.

 To achive best results, you want to use a set of growth and bloom fertilizer.
-But only the bloom would do, too.
-By the way, Tomato fertilizer works, too.
-But not as good as the professional stuff.

 If you notice small white spots on your leaves have a good look at the underside.

 You might see tiny bugs moving around slowly.

 Often these are spider mites and they need treatment quickly.
 Or they’ll wrap up your plants in webs.
 And then … it’s a wrap.